PacktPublishing/Hands-On-Object-Oriented-Programming-with-CSharp/Chapters/Chapter_4_ObjectCollaboration.md

 ## Aggregation

 Another type of relationship the objects have between them is Aggregation.
 Aggregation type of relationship is also called "has a" relationship.
 When one object has another object in it as a property, it is the "has a" relationship means Aggregation relationship.
 For example in our case study, we have Food object.
 We all know, no food can exists without a chef.
 Someone has to cook, bake, prepare it.
 So we can say a food has a chef.
-It means, the food object will have a property chef, which will hold the chef of that food.
+It means, the food object will have a property named "Chef", which will hold the chef of that food.
 Let's see the code:

 ``` csharp
 public class Food {